 Q: What if my employer requires that I complete my degree before I begin work in the summer, but I won't officially graduate until September?

 A: The Office of Records and Registration can provide a letter to your employer confirming that you have met all of the requirements of an MBA but your degree will officially be conferred in September due completion of study abroad courses.
-This letter can only be written after MBA Academic Affairs has received your grades and you have successfully completed and passed all of your courses abroad.
+This letter can only be written after MBA International Programs has received your grades and you have successfully completed and passed all of your courses abroad.

 Q: Can I participate in the graduation ceremony if my semester finishes after May?